Land reforms by country: Albania

 Albania has gone through three waves of land reform since the end of World War II: in 1946, the land in estates and large farms was expropriated by the communist People's Republic of Albania and redistributed among small peasants; in the 1950s, the land was reorganized into large-scale collective farms; and after 1991, the land was again redistributed among private smallholders.

 Czechoslovakia

+In 1918, all land owned by Habsburgs was confiscated.
+In 1919, the Land Reform Act forced large landholders - mostly nobility and church - to sell their land to the state which in turn sold it to the peasants.
+This concerned arable land only, forests, vineyards, and pastures were excluded.

 During the Holocaust in Slovakia, the Land Reform Act of February 1940 confiscated and nationalized 101,423 ha of land owned by 4,943 Jews.

 Estonia

 Estonia has witnessed two periods of land reform in 1919 and 1991 which occurred very shortly after the declaration of Estonian independence and the restoration of independence respectively.
 The act of 1919 was primarily concerned with the transferral of land ownership from Baltic Germans to ethnic Estonians.
 The 1991 act was instead aimed at the transfer of land ownership from the state (having been nationalised under Soviet occupation) to private individuals based on historic land ownership in 1940 as well as the protection of the legal rights of the present users of land.